waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LADDER:** A warp tile.
 Automatically triggers a warp when stepped on.
 Can be one-way.

 ### Sprout Tower Layout
-- The central pillar on the first and second floors divides the area.
-The only way to cross is on the third floor.
-There are two ladders connecting 2F and 3F: one at (10, 14) and another at (6, 4).
-The ladder at (6, 4) on 3F appears to be a one-way path down.
+- The central pillar divides the first and second floors.
+The only way to cross from west to east is by ascending to the third floor and then descending on the other side.

 ## Future Plans & Untested Hypotheses
 - **Hypothesis:** Can Onix learn Flash (HM05)?